-This bill amends and reenacts specific sections of the North Dakota Century Code regarding the application process for obtaining a new vehicle certificate of title and the conditions under which a new title may be issued.
-Notably, it requires that applications include a full description of the vehicle, including the model year if known, and allows the department to assign a vehicle identification number if one is not available or cannot be located.
-Additionally, the bill mandates that applicants provide a photo of the vehicle identification number before a title can be issued.
+The bill amends and reenacts specific sections of the North Dakota Century Code regarding the application process for obtaining a new vehicle certificate of title and the conditions under which a new title may be issued.
+Notably, it requires that the application for a certificate of title includes a full description of the vehicle, including the model year if known, and allows the department to assign a vehicle identification number if one is not already assigned or cannot be located.
+Additionally, the bill mandates that applicants provide a photo of the vehicle identification number before a title is issued and clarifies the identification requirements for vehicle owners.

 Furthermore, the bill outlines the procedures for transferees who are unable to obtain a properly assigned certificate of title.
 It specifies that satisfactory proof of ownership must be provided, with different requirements based on the transferee's status (e.g., insurer, tax-exempt organization, licensed dealer, or individual).
-New provisions include the establishment of an affidavit of ownership for vehicles over forty years old and the ability for the department to verify ownership regardless of the vehicle's condition.
-The bill also clarifies that the issuance of a new certificate does not affect the rights of the previous owner or lienholder.
+New provisions are included for vehicles over forty years old, allowing for proof of ownership through a bill of sale or affidavit, and establishing that the department may transfer ownership regardless of the vehicle's condition if ownership can be verified.
+The bill also allows for appeals regarding ownership decisions made by the department.

 Prepared by the Legislative Council staff for Representative Thomas: 39-05-05, 39-05-20